 We now know that companies who invested in their privacy programs have achieved impressive ROI and secured an upper hand over their competition.

 “Over the past few years, data privacy has evolved from “nice to have” to a business imperative and critical boardroom issue.”
 Cisco Data Privacy Benchmark Study 2020

 Most organizations are seeing positive returns on their privacy investments, and more than 40% are seeing benefits at least twice that of their privacy spend, according to the Cisco Data Privacy Benchmark Study 2020.

 Why should you care?

 In general, GDPR prescribes standards, rules, and requirements that organizations should follow in their compliance journey and strives to create a framework that will ensure equal rules for everyone when it comes to personal data processing.

-However, it is not just about leveling the playing field, it is also about protecting the personal data of individuals and allowing them to exercise their rights and have control over how their data is processed, by whom, and why.
+However, it is not just about levelling the playing field, it is also about protecting the personal data of individuals and allowing them to exercise their rights and have control over how their data is processed, by whom, and why.
 To quote one Linkedin article: